Witty and imaginative, this sci-fi novel will entertain readers young and old. Watch one man’s ingenuity help him survive on a barren alien planet.

 A trained botanist and mechanical engineer, Watney employs MacGyver-like resourcefulness to do things like make water from carbon dioxide and hydrazine or rocket fuel from water.
 However, while Watney’s biological drive, information-seeking, and ingenious feats are impressive, the novel fails to evoke narrative empathy.

-Russian author Anton Chekhov believed that the writer should never confuse solving a problem with stating a problem correctly, and that only the latter is the writer’s obligation.
+Russian author Anton Chekhov believed that the writer should never confuse solving a problem with stating a problem correctly.
+He claims only the latter is the writer’s obligation.
 Weir details and resolves a slew of technical quandaries but fails to address emotional and philosophical vexations associated with the abysmal loneliness after being left behind to an indifferent, impersonal landscape.
 Nuanced dialogue, imagery, and subtlety are deficient in a novel that could have intensified the reader’s sympathetic identification with Mark Watney’s grief and joy.

 Weir’s novel could have been an evocation of a stark, forbidding, and perhaps beautiful landscape along the lines of Edward Abbey’s arid terrain or Joseph Conrad’s impenetrable darkness.
 Or, it could have explored the pain of separation from the familiar.